d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 So far we have introduced a variety of techniques for manipulating data that are already stored in `ndarray`s.
-To apply deep learning to solving real-world problems, we often begin with preprocessing raw data.
+To apply deep learning to solving real-world problems, we often begin with preprocessing raw data, rather than those nicely prepared data in the `ndarray` format.
-Among data analytic tools in Python, `pandas` is commonly used.
+Among popular data analytic tools in Python, the `pandas` package is commonly used.
+Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with `ndarray`.
 Before wrapping up this introductory section, we will briefly walk through steps for preprocessing raw data with `pandas` and converting them into the `ndarray` format.